neuralprobe/my-digital-garden/_notes/HP) Memory Hierarchy Design.md

 ---

-## Eighth Opt.: Hardware Prefetching of Instructions and Data to Reduce Miss Penalty or Miss Rate
+## \#8.
+Hardware Prefetching of Instructions and Data to Reduce Miss Penalty or Miss Rate

 - Prefetch items before the processor requests them!